bendwild/afromedica/content/en/About us/membership.md

 tags:
   - about-us
 description:
-modified: 2025-08-04
+modified: 2025-08-11
 ---
 So you're interested in becoming a member of AfroMedica?
 Great!
 Take a look at the information below to get a feel of what it means to become a member.
-If you have any questions, don't hesitate to [contact us](contact)!
+If you have any questions, don't hesitate to [contact us](contact.md)md)!

 ## Why become a member?